 In the last few years the fundamental historicity of the canonical gospels has been increasingly brought into question not merely through the work of a few “mythicists” but now also through the work of mainline scholars such as Thomas Brodie and Dennis MacDonald.
 The work of other scholars, too—scholars who are not ‘mythicist’ at all—is inexorably leading the entire field towards a new paradigm: “Jesus of Nazareth” was a fiction.
 This new paradigm is still far from being even a minority consensus among scholars, but that may largely be due to the reticence of many scholars to espouse what is extremely unpopular and still politically suicidal.
 In other words, the mythicist position is far stronger than may appear when the built-in resistance of popular religion and culture is taken into account.
 The masses of biblically untutored Christians—who cleave to “the Book,” who go to church on Sundays, and who demand that their professors espouse traditional views—are framing the current debate.

 Yet there are courageous scholars, such as Father Brodie, whose work seriously undermines the originality and veracity of the New Testament—its credibility.
 In so doing, his work also debunks the historicity of Jesus.
-Brodie’s mythicist work helps explain the existence in antiquity of all those “docetists” who claimed that Jesus was an invented figure with no physical existence.
+Brodie’s mythicist work helps explain the existence in antiquity of all those “docetists” who claimed that Jesus was pure spirit and had no body—for them, the Jesus of the Church was an invented figure with no physical existence.
 The docetists were, one must conclude, the Jesus mythicists of ancient times.

 From whence Christianity?